Up To 20% Off Black Tea >

 While there are no hard-and-fast answers, and there are a lot of variables to consider in your particular situation, research generally shows that caffeinated drinks like Green Tea are just as hydrating as non-caffeinated drinks, (or at worst, hydrate you ever so slightly less).
 Good news for tea lovers!

-Caffeine in Green Tea
+Caffeine In Green Tea

 Green tea (or any other tea for that matter) naturally contains caffeine.
 Typically there is about 16-19mg of caffeine in a gram of tea, but the amount of caffeine that ends up in your cup varies depending on how much tea you brew, and for how long.
 A good rule of thumb, however, is that a cup of tea contains about 30-40mg.